What is a backlink?

 What is a referring domain?

-Referring domains are websites from which the target website or web page has one or more backlinks.
+Referring domains are domains from which the target website or web page has one or more backlinks.

 For example, if a web page has a backlink from the New York Times, then it has one referring domain.
 If it has a link from the New York Times and Forbes, that it has two referring domains.
 If it has two backlinks from the New York Times, then it still has one referring domain.